yorkmodular/transistor-matcher-directmount/README.md

 measure the differential voltage (or not) of a transistor pair.
 This is a simple build, and the only remotely exotic components required are two pairs of matched 100k resistors (I used 0.1% tolerance resistors in my build because there's no kill like overkill) otherwise it's stuff you'd probably find lurking in your bits box.

+If you plan to fab your own boards, I *strongly* recommend having them fabbed from 2mm substrate rather than 1.6mm - it'll cost a bit more but the end result will be far more sturdy (and less flexible)